-Offences on assignments worth more than 10% must be dealt with at the divisional level, i.e. referred to OSAI, but the instructor-student interview must take place in all instances.
-Before conducting an interview of this sort, all instructors are advised to refresh their understanding of the process by reading the section of the Academic Integrity website on “The Instructor/Student Interview.”
+Offences on assignments worth more than 10% must be dealt with at the divisional level, i.e. referred to the Arts & Science Student Academic Integrity team, but the instructor-student interview must take place in all instances.
+Before conducting an interview of this sort, all instructors are advised to refresh their understanding of the process by reviewing the process and procedures section of the Academic Integrity website.

 As mentioned, the process is designed to enforce responsibility but also to educate.
 Under the Code, a sanction may be imposed below the level of the University Tribunal only if the student admits responsibility for the offence.
 Sanctions tend to be serious but not onerous for first offences.
 The sanctions escalate steeply if the offence is truly egregious or part of a pattern of repeated offences.
 At the departmental level, the maximum penalty is a ‘0%’ for the assignment; at the divisional level, the maximum is a one-year suspension (rare) but more commonly ‘0%’ for the assignment and a further reduction in course mark leading to a failed course; at the Tribunal level, longer suspensions or expulsions are applied to sufficiently serious offences.